anushkajadhav031/Supervised_Linear_Regression/README.md

 Polynomial Linear Regression – Regression using polynomial features.

 Decision Tree Regression – Regression using decision tree algorithms for capturing non-linear relationships.

+Random Forest Regression – Ensemble regression using multiple decision trees for improved accuracy and robustness.

 Each notebook demonstrates model training, prediction, and (optionally) visualization using scikit-learn and matplotlib.